Your Phone's/Device's 911 Capabilities

 Landlines

 Calls from landline phones will display the name the phone is registered to, address, phone number and a map of the location.
 Although this information comes up on a computer screen at the time of the call, you will be asked to verify the information.
-Because humans input the information, it is susceptible to human error.
-If you have recently moved it takes time to update in the system.
-Also, calls from businesses with several offices and phone numbers often will not display the exact location or office that dialed 911.
+Calls from businesses with several offices and phone numbers often will not display the exact location or office that dialed 911.

 VOIP